 “I just kept training and fighting.
 I started to win and made a name for myself.
 People started to know who I was.
-I was happy but it was strange for me too.
+I was happy but it was strange for me, too.
 Wherever I went, people knew who I was.
 It gave me motivation to train, fight, and do my very best.”

-For more than two decades, he faced the best in the business and built one of the most remarkable records in martial arts history.
+For more than two decades, he faced the best in the business and built one of the most remarkable careers in martial arts history.
 More than 350 victories helped him to win multiple World Titles and become recognized as one of the best athletes of the modern era.

 In 2018, he put the icing on the cake by making history as the first man to win a Muay Thai bout in ONE history, before moving on to win the inaugural ONE Flyweight Muay Thai World Title.

-“I was both happy and honored to become the first [ONE Super Series] World Champion,” he says
+“I was both happy and honored to become the first [ONE Super Series] World Champion,” he says.

 “I never thought that I would reach this point in my career.
 Every fighter wants to make it to this point, but it is very difficult.”